PandaPlatform/l10n/README.md

-# Panda Localization Component
+# Panda Localization Package

-This is the localization component of the Panda Platform.
+This is the localization package of the Panda Platform.
 It provides a simple translation structure and process for your code.

 [![StyleCI](https://styleci.io/repos/69765487/shield?branch=master)](https://styleci.io/repos/69765487)

 ## Installation

-This component is part of the [Panda Framework](https://github.com/PandaPlatform/panda-framework) but it's also available as a single package.
+This package is part of the [Panda Framework](https://github.com/PandaPlatform/panda-framework) but it's also available as a single package.

 ### Through the composer